testit-tms/api-client-golang/docs/AutoTestModel.md

 `func (o *AutoTestModel) UnsetLastTestResultId()`

 UnsetLastTestResultId ensures that no value is present for LastTestResultId, not even an explicit nil
+### GetLastTestResultConfiguration

+`func (o *AutoTestModel) GetLastTestResultConfiguration() ConfigurationShortModel`

+GetLastTestResultConfiguration returns the LastTestResultConfiguration field if non-nil, zero value otherwise.

+### GetLastTestResultConfigurationOk

+`func (o *AutoTestModel) GetLastTestResultConfigurationOk() (*ConfigurationShortModel, bool)`

+GetLastTestResultConfigurationOk returns a tuple with the LastTestResultConfiguration field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetLastTestResultConfiguration

+`func (o *AutoTestModel) SetLastTestResultConfiguration(v ConfigurationShortModel)`

+SetLastTestResultConfiguration sets LastTestResultConfiguration field to given value.

+### HasLastTestResultConfiguration

+`func (o *AutoTestModel) HasLastTestResultConfiguration() bool`

+HasLastTestResultConfiguration returns a boolean if a field has been set.

+### SetLastTestResultConfigurationNil

+`func (o *AutoTestModel) SetLastTestResultConfigurationNil(b bool)`

+ SetLastTestResultConfigurationNil sets the value for LastTestResultConfiguration to be an explicit nil

+### UnsetLastTestResultConfiguration
+`func (o *AutoTestModel) UnsetLastTestResultConfiguration()`

+UnsetLastTestResultConfiguration ensures that no value is present for LastTestResultConfiguration, not even an explicit nil
 ### GetLastTestResultOutcome

 `func (o *AutoTestModel) GetLastTestResultOutcome() string`